-USC College Prep, Orange Campus will use a released ACT exam to establish a baseline for student performance and to document progress over time in English language arts, reading, writing, and mathematics.
+USC Hybrid High School will use a released ACT exam to establish a baseline for student performance and to document progress over time in English language arts, reading, writing, and mathematics.
 Diagnostic assessments will be administered to new students at Orientation each summer before the start of each school year.
-USC College Prep, Orange Campus will use CCRS-aligned diagnostic assessments in English language arts, mathematics, science, and reading.
+USC Hybrid High School will use CCRS-aligned diagnostic assessments in English language arts, mathematics, science, and reading.
 These assessments will be used to identify students needing intervention to ensure that all reasonable steps are taken to promote each student's grade level academic performance.
-Student progress will be used to prescribe and monitor the effectiveness of interventions or other courses of action and to continue to monitor student progress in Response to Intervention until success is achieved.
-Additionally, the CELDT assessment will be used a baseline for English proficiency.
+Student progress will be monitored regularly.
+When student progress is not at the desired level, the Student Success Team will be used to prescribe and monitor the effectiveness of interventions or other courses of action and to continue to monitor student progress in Response to Intervention until success is achieved.
+Additionally, the CELDT/ELPAC assessment will be used a baseline for English proficiency.